 Below are some ideas and occasions on which we rely and greatly appreciate parental support and involvement.
-Here at St Francis Xavier’s we value our parent partnership and warmly welcome your involvement.
-Some of these ways of involvement a long term, short term or one off occasions, they are just some of the ways that families can be involved in our community.
+Here at St Francis Xavier’s we value our parent partnership (that also includes grandparents and other extended family) and warmly welcome your involvement.
+Some of these ways of involvement are long term, short term or one-off occasions and are just some of the ways that families can be involved in our community.

 - Classroom reading